godinezjes/godinezjes.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-My name is jes godinez, I use they/them pronouns, and I am a passionate geographer and environmental enthusiast.
-I am set to graduate from the University of Maryland, Baltimore County (UMBC) in Spring 2023 with a B.A. in Geography and Environmental Studies, accompanied by a certificate in GIS (Geographic Information Systems).
+My name is jes godinez.
+I am a passionate geographer and environmental enthusiast.
+I am set to graduate from the University of Maryland, Baltimore County (UMBC) in Spring 2024 with a B.A. in Geography and Environmental Studies, accompanied by a certificate in GIS (Geographic Information Systems).

 Throughout my academic journey, I have developed a deep appreciation for understanding the intricate relationship between the Earth's physical and human systems.
 My coursework has equipped me with a solid foundation in various geospatial technologies and analytical tools.
 I am experienced in ArcGIS Pro, QGIS, and R Studio, utilizing these platforms to analyze spatial data, create maps, and derive meaningful insights.